2021 Indonesia Masters

 The 2021 Indonesia Masters (officially known as the Daihatsu Indonesia Masters 2021 for sponsorship reasons) was a badminton tournament that took place at the Bali International Convention Center in Nusa Dua, Badung Regency, Bali, Indonesia, from 16 to 21 November 2021 and had a total prize of US$600,000.

 In 2021, the tournament got upgraded from a Super 500 to a Super 750.

 Tournament

 The 2021 Indonesia Masters was the 8th tournament according to the 2021 BWF World Tour as many tournaments got canceled due to the COVID-19 pandemic.
 It was a part of the Indonesia Masters, which had been held since 2010.
 The tournament was organized by the Badminton Association of Indonesia with sanction from BWF.
 It was also part of the Indonesia Badminton Festival in which three tournaments; the Indonesia Open and World Tour Finals, together with this tournament were held at the same venue, played back-to-back.

 Venue

-This international tournament was held at Bali International Convention Center in Nusa Dua, Badung Regency, Bali, Indonesia.
+This tournament was held at Bali International Convention Center in Nusa Dua, Badung Regency, Bali, Indonesia.